devopsengineerDan/Daniel_project/README.md

 Find the latest version of Anaconda for Python 3 at the Anaconda Distribution page.
 At the time of writing, the latest version is 2019.03, but you should use a later stable version if it is available.

 Next, change to the /tmp directory on your server.
-This is a good directory to download ephemeral items, like the Anaconda bash script, which we won’t need after running it.
+This is a good directory to download ephemeral items, like the Anaconda bash script, which we wonât need after running it.

 cd /tmp
-We’ll use the curl command-line tool to download the script.
+Weâll use the curl command-line tool to download the script.
 Install curl:

 sudo apt install curl
 Now, use curl to download the link that you copied from the Anaconda website:

 curl -O https://repo.anaconda.com/archive/Anaconda3-2019.03-Linux-x86_64.sh
 At this point, we can verify the data integrity of the installer with cryptographic hash verification through the SHA-256 checksum.
-We’ll use the sha256sum command along with the filename of the script:
+Weâll use the sha256sum command along with the filename of the script:

 sha256sum Anaconda3-2019.03-Linux-x86_64.sh
-You’ll receive output that looks similar to this:
+Youâll receive output that looks similar to this:

 Output
 45c851b7497cc14d5ca060064394569f724b67d9b5f98a926ed49b834a6bb73a  Anaconda3-2019.03-Linux-x86_64.sh
 You should check the output against the hashes available at the Anaconda with Python 3 on 64-bit Linux page for your appropriate Anaconda version.
-As long as your output matches the hash displayed in the sha2561 row, you’re good to go.
+As long as your output matches the hash displayed in the sha2561 row, youâre good to go.

 Now we can run the script:

 bash Anaconda3-2019.03-Linux-x86_64.sh
-You’ll receive the following output:
+Youâll receive the following output:

 Output